Paulo-Lopes-Estevao/k8s/Readme.md

 digite `docker ps` to list container and you will see that you have a container running "kind-control-plane"

-That means it's working 🤗
+That means it's working 🤗.

+wait...

+More is not the best way for us to check 😶.

+The best way is using kubectl. 👍

+ `kubectl get nodes`